seeden/orientose/README.md

+# This package was split into two new packages named livia and livia-orientdb

+This package is not maintenance anymore.

 # Orientose

 Orientose is a OrientDB object modeling with support of schemas inspired by mongoose.
 Some features of mongoose are used in simplified way.
 Orientose will create database structure for you automatically from your schema.